skycommand/AdminScripts/README.markdown

 - `Get installed apps.ps1`: A rudimentary script that queries Windows Registry for installed apps.
 In Windows PowerShell 5.1, you could accomplish the same via the `Get-Package` cmdlet since Windows comes bundled with a "Programs" package provider.
 This provider is not available in PowerShell 7.0 and later.
 - `Optimize PATH variable.ps1`: If you work with package managers (as a developer) or containerization solutions (as an IT admin), your PATH variable gets dirty soon.
 This script inspects both copies of PATH (per-user and machine-wide), removes bad or redundant entries, normalizes paths, and displays the optimized results.
 - `Repair all volumes.ps1`: Enumerates all fixed-disk volumes and sequentially runs `Repair-Volume` on them to scan them for errors.
-- `Repair Windows.ps1`: Repairs the online Windows instance by running DISM and SFC.
-Their logs are moved to the desktop.

 ### Security